hansm4543/HorseRacing/README.md

 ## What can be done next:
 * Maybe make a currency system, so users can actually win or lose currency
 * Add amount how much you would like to bet
+* Maybe move the Add a Horse to the race to some different spot on the page or even to another page.
 * Flexible design
 * User profiles